12rcu/kFlaky/docs/pages/Usage.md

 - identifier: an internal identifier for a project, must be unique!
 - framework: the framework the project uses, currently only junit
 - language: the language of the project, currently only kotlin and java
-- projectPath: the absolute path to the project that should be tested
+- projectUri: the absolute path to the project that should be tested or a git url that points to the project
-- testExecutionDir: relative path to the projectPath in which the test exec command should be run, for gradle/maven this is empty as it's just the project dir
+- testExecutionDir: relative path to the projectUri in which the test exec command should be run, for gradle/maven this is empty as it's just the project dir
 - testExecutionCommand: the command that is run within the testExecution directory that executes the tests
-- testResultDir: optional, a directory relative to the projectPath to search for test result files
+- testResultDir: optional, a directory relative to the projectUri to search for test result files
-- testDir: optional, a directory relative to the projectPath to search for test files
+- testDir: optional, a directory relative to the projectUri to search for test files
 - strategy: the order strategy that should be used to modify test files, currently only TUSCAN_SQUARES or SKIP (only runs the pre runs)
 - preRuns: the number of test runs kFlaky should do to determine if tests have other sources of flakiness